Discovering and Visualizing Hierarchy in Multivariate Data: Binary Partition by Discrepancy

 where $\#$ is the cardinality of a set.
-Besides $D^{*}$, there are $\mathcal{L}^2$ star discrepancy, symmetric discrepancy and centered discrepancy defined on the reproducing kernel Hilbert space, they all have interesting geometrical interpretations and one of the advantages is that their explicit formulas are available \cite{Hickernell1998}.
-Thus, we can construct useful statistics for testing multivariate uniformity on a set of points according to these formulas.
-Uniformity test based on discrepancy is shown to be more powerful than other alternatives \cite{Petrie2013}.
-Our strategy is to conduct uniformity testing based on simple statistics such as $\chi^2$ first; if these simple tests fails to reject the null, then carry out the more complicated yet more powerful testing based on discrepancy.
-By noting that uniformity in $[a, b] = \prod_{j = 1}^d[a_j, b_j]$ implies uniformity in each dimension; thus, we divide $j$th dimension into $m$ bins $[a_j, a_j + (b_j - a_j) / m, ..., [a_j + (b_j - a_j) (m - 2) / m, a_j + (b_j - a_j) (m - 1) / m]$ and test the multinomial uniformity for the counts in bins, there are total $d$ tests.
-We also keep track of the gaps at $a_j + (b_j - a_j) / m, ..., a_j + (b_j - a_j) (m - 1) / m$, where the gap $g_{jk}$ is defined as for $k = 1, ..., (m - 1)$, there are total $(m - 1)d$ gaps recorded.
-If any of the $d$ tests reject the null, then we split the cube into two sub-cubes along the dimension and location corresponding to maximum gap (Figure \ref{bp}); otherwise, we carry out the discrepancy based uniformity test and split the cube if it is rejected.
-For each cube, we carry out the tests and split it as above recursively until the null can not be rejected.
-As detailed in Materials and Methods section of Appenidx, the output of the density estimation is a binary partition of the sample space with associated density in each sub-region.
+The one widely used in quasi-Monte Carlo analysis is the classic star discrepancy, i.e. $D_{1}^{*}(\mathcal{S})$.
+Besides $D_1^{*}$, there are $D_2^{*}$, symmetric discrepancy and centered discrepancy defined on the reproducing kernel Hilbert space, they all have interesting geometrical interpretations.
+One of their advantages is that their explicit formulas are available \cite{Hickernell1998}, thus, we can construct computationally tractable statistics for testing multivariate uniformity on a set of points via their formulas.
+Discrepancy based uniformity test is shown to be more powerful than other alternatives \cite{Petrie2013}.
+However, if $H_0$ is rejected for a given sub-cube, a strategy of how to split the sub-cube is still required.
+By noting that uniformity in $[a, b] = \prod_{j = 1}^d[a_j, b_j]$ implies uniformity in each dimension, we divide $j$th dimension into $m$ equal bins $[a_j, a_j + (b_j - a_j) / m, ..., [a_j + (b_j - a_j) (m - 2) / m, a_j + (b_j - a_j) (m - 1) / m]$ for a given $m$, and keep track of the gaps at $a_j + (b_j - a_j) / m, ..., a_j + (b_j - a_j) (m - 1) / m$, where the gap $g_{jk}$ is defined as for $k = 1, ..., (m - 1)$ and $j = 1, ..., d$.
+Among the $(m - 1)d$ recorded gaps, we split the cube into two sub-cubes along the dimension and location corresponding to maximum gap (Figure \ref{bp}).
+As detailed in Materials and Methods section of Appenidx, the output of the density estimation is a binary partition of the sample space with associated density in each sub-cube.
 The density, which is a piecewise constant function, is